TheFutonEng/robmengert.me/content/posts/hugo-on-vercel.md

 ## Using the Latest Hugo Version

 At the time of this writing, the latest Hugo version was v0.115.4.
 I followed the [Hugo quick start guide](https://gohugo.io/getting-started/quick-start/) and installed Hugo and Dart Sass via homebrew.
 Getting a local site on my Mac stood up took minutes, super easy.
-After pushing the site Github and then linking it to Vercel, it wasn't rendering properly.
+After pushing the site to Github and then linking it to Vercel, it wasn't rendering properly.
 That turned out just to be a consequence of how the repo was setup.
 In short:

 **Working**
 ```bash